giomarini/epiCurve-repository/README.md

 # Background

-This is a presentation for the epiCurve function, which can be used to interpolate epidemiological curves assuming that the lying force of infection (FOI, i.e. the rate at which susceptible individuals acquire the infection) can be modelled through the density function of a normal distribution.
-There are two main assumptions beneath our analysis:
+This is a presentation for the epiCurve set of functions, which can be used to interpolate epidemiological curves assuming that the lying force of infection (FOI, i.e. the rate at which susceptible individuals acquire the infection) can be modelled through the density function of a normal distribution.
+There are two main assumptions beneath our
+analysis:

 1. The infection is implicitly modelled by a Susceptible-Infected-Susceptible (SIS) model with an external FOI.